colorplease/belly-up-web/README.md

 * thank you for trying out the beta branch
 * happy fishing!

+patch notes for beta branch v0.3.3.0T
+*COMPLETE GUI overhaul with new sfx and animations *COMPLETE Fish Guide with new music
+* funny main menu spinny thing
+* ...and many more bug fixes

 patch notes for beta branch v0.3.2.1T
 - added pre-game menu that prompts user for control scheme (for all of you summer school folk)
 - updated tutorial to support trackpad control scheme